Registered Name: HRCH Ranger's Here Comes The Cavalry MH

 Contact: To inquire about Rider as a potential stud dog, please contact Mark Van Zee at (402) 304-0919 or email at Mark@DrakeCreekKennels.com

-Rider has really come into his own as a four year old!
-He is showing all the talent we'd hoped he would when we purchased him as a pup last year from Big Creek Labs in Georgia.
-His sire's record is quite amazing and we have hopes that he will follow in his father's foot steps.
+Rider may be the nicest dog I will ever own.
 As a two year old, he went four for four HRC finished Hunt Tests to earn his Hunting Retriever Champion title at the age of 25 months!
 We then turned our efforts with Rider to the AKC.
 He ran and passed his first two Master tests as a two year old the fall of 2015, before taking a break for hunting season.
 He finished his Master Hunter title in the summer of 2016 as a very young three year old.
-Since then we have turned our attention back to the HRC as Rider prepares to run the 2017 HRC Fall Grand Hunt Test.
+Since then we have turned our attention back to the HRC as Rider prepares to run the HRC Fall Grand Hunt Test.

-The fall and winter of 2016/2017 was Rider's third hunting season.
-And what a season it was!
-He was able to pick up geese in Canada, pheasants in South Dakota, and ducks & geese in Missouri & Kansas.
+Rider is the hunting dog we bring for our toughest assignments.
+Annually he picks up geese in Canada, pheasants in South Dakota, and ducks & geese in Missouri & Kansas.
 As well as spending most Saturday mornings in the duck blind at home in Nebraska.

 He is now standing at stud to approved females.